vijayraavi/elasticsearch/API-Design.md

 ![](figures/pnp-logo.png)

 # API design guidance

+Some topics in this guidance are under debate and changing in the future.
+We welcome your feedback! `

 ## Overview
 Many modern web-based solutions make the use of web services, hosted by web servers, to provide functionality for remote client applications.
 The operations that a web service exposes constitute a web API.
 The purpose of this guidance is to describe the issues that you should consider when designing a web API.